-To enable real-time \gls{vvc} encoder, the complexity of the \gls{qt}-\gls{mtt} partitioning process must be significantly reduced.
-The aim of this work is to maximize the complexity reduction while minimizing the \gls{bd-br} loss.
-A large body of literature has investigated the problem of block partitioning for \gls{hevc}~\cite{correa_fast_2015, li_accelerate_2020, mercat_machine_2018} and VP9~\cite{paul_speeding_2020}.
-For instance, Xu {\it et al.}~\cite{xu_reducing_2018} proposed a \gls{cnn} to predict a hierarchical partition map in order to avoid exploring improbable block depths.
-However, such approaches cannot be directly applied to \gls{vvc} as the new partitioning scheme is significantly different and more complex with the multiplication of available partitions which makes hard predicting the optimal block depth due to the huge number of partitions that can lead to the same depth.
+Compared to \gls{hevc}, which is based on a \gls{qt} block partitioning, \gls{vvc} integrates a nested \gls{mtt} partitioning scheme allowing in addition to \gls{qt}, horizontal and vertical \gls{bt} and \gls{tt} splits~\cite{huang_block_2021}.
+This new partitioning scheme is the most efficient tool integrated in \gls{vvc}~\cite{francois_vvc_nodate} with 8.5\% coding efficiency gain reached in \gls{ra} configuration compared to \gls{hevc}.
+Nevertheless, this coding efficiency improvement is brought at the expense of a significant complexity increase.
+At each level of the hierarchical partitioning process, up to five splits are tested by the encoder, compared to the one split (i.e., \gls{qt} split) for \gls{hevc}.
+Authors in~\cite{saldanha_complexity_2020} have shown that disabling \gls{bt} and \gls{tt} splits, decreases the encoding time by 91.7\% in \gls{ai}.
+Therefore, the partitioning process offers the highest opportunity in terms of complexity reduction compared to other coding tools.
+In~\cite{tissier_complexity_2019}, up to 97.5\% complexity reduction was reported when only the optimal split was tested by the intra encoder at each level of the partitioning process, compared to an exhaustive search.
+To reach a real-time \gls{vvc} encoding, the complexity of the \gls{qt}-\gls{mtt} partitioning process must be significantly reduced.
+This work aims to maximize the complexity reduction while minimizing the \gls{bd-br} loss.
+A large body of literature has investigated the problem of block partitioning for \gls{hevc}~\cite{correa_fast_2015, li_accelerate_2020, mercat_machine_2018, 6862903, 6778776} and VP9~\cite{paul_speeding_2020}.
+For instance, Xu {\it et al.}~\cite{xu_reducing_2018} proposed a \gls{cnn} to predict a hierarchical partition map to avoid exploring improbable block depths.
+However, those approaches cannot be directly applied to \gls{vvc} as the new partitioning scheme is significantly different and more complex with the multiplication of available partitions.
+Therefore, predicting the optimal block depth becomes more challenging due to the high number of divisions leading to the same depth.